jina-ai/finetuner/docs/walkthrough/run-job.md

 (start-finetuner)=
 # Run Job

-Now you should have your training data and evaluation data (optional) prepared as a csv file or {class}`~docarray.array.document.DocumentArray`s, and have selected your backbone model.
+Now you should have your training data and evaluation data (optional) prepared as CSV files or {class}`~docarray.array.document.DocumentArray`s, and have selected your backbone model.

 Up until now, you have worked locally to prepare a dataset and select our model.
 From here on out, you will send your processes to the cloud!